 Minor symptoms, such as occasional coughing and sneezing, may be mild enough for you to have a successful day in the office.
 However, make sure you are mindful of possibly infecting others.
 The first few days of a cold are often the most contagious.4

-Is There Somewhere I Can Go For Quick Treatment?
+Is There Somewhere I Can Go For Treatment?

 It’s 5 p.m. and the work day is finally coming to an end.
 You can feel the pressure building in your sinuses and the scratchiness of your throat, but your doctor is already gone for the day.
 Luckily, your neighborhood urgent care center is open later so that you can be seen right away.

 At MedExpress, we treat a variety of illnesses and injuries, from the cold and flu, to strains and sprains, to work-related services.
 We’re open every day from 8 – 8, with no appointments necessary.
 You can walk in whenever it is convenient for you, and our friendly medical team will focus on getting you back to your normal routine.
 They’ll help you decide whether you are too sick to head back to work in the morning, and if you are too sick, our team can provide a work excuse for your employer.